 He has served on numerous boards, including the U.S. Catholic Conference of Bishops Commission on Certification and Accreditation, U.S. Academy of Catholic Hispanic Theologians, and our Board of Trustees, and presently a Trustee at the University of Dayton.
 Vela has published extensively on the importance of mission.

 While Vice President for Mission and Rector, he focused on expanding and enhancing programs that foster and promote the University’s Catholic identity and Marianist charism, and under his leadership the Catholic Intellectual Tradition Lecture Series has become one of St. Mary’s signature lecture series.

 Vela led ongoing formation programs for the University, including its Board of Trustees, and has engaged more students in their faith by adding multiple sites for worship opportunities.

-Vela was granted a year long sabbatical upon completion is two terms as VP for Mission and Rector.
-He participated in a Biblical Archeology Program in Israel, Fall 2015, based out of Jerusalem, sponsored by the Catholic Theological Union of Chicago.
-During the Spring 2016 semester he participated at the Jesuit School of Theology in Berkeley, CA, New Horizons Sabbatical Program.
+Vela participated in a Biblical Archeology Program in Israel in Fall 2015, based out of Jerusalem and sponsored by the Catholic Theological Union of Chicago.
+During Spring 2016, he participated at the Jesuit School of Theology's New Horizons Sabbatical Program in Berkeley, California.